Rockers Hootie & the Blowfish return with new album, tour

 "Nothing has changed," insists Rucker, who is now a major country star in his own right with several country radio hits like "Wagon Wheel." ''When the four of us get back together, we fall into the same dynamic of the band that's always there.
 We've been a band for pretty much 30 years now.
 We're just older now.
 There's a lot less alcohol."

 Rucker said they hope to have a single out in the spring with a full album next summer.
-The Group Therapy Tour starts May 30, 2019, in Virginia Beach, Virginia, and will hit 44 cities, including the Hollywood Bowl in Los Angeles, T-Mobile Arena in Las Vegas, Madison Square Garden in New York and Bridgestone Arena in Nashville, Tennessee.
-The tour ends in Columbia, South Carolina on Sept.
+The Group Therapy Tour starts May 30, 2019 in Virginia and will hit 44 cities, including the Hollywood Bowl and Madison Square Garden.
+The tour ends in Columbia on Sept.
 13.

 The band talked to The Associated Press from Columbia, where they all met as students at the University of South Carolina, to discuss why their album was so successful, deciding to go dormant as Rucker explored his solo career and returning to their hometown on tour.
 The answers have been edited for brevity.